 Direct Digital Printing

 Our digital printing uses the halftone technique to create color prints.
-Halftone creates color prints by blending various densities of small droplets of Cyan, Magenta, Yellow and Black.
-The effects created are brilliant colors and gradients our eyes perceive as solid from a distance.
+Halftone blends various densities of small droplets of Cyan, Magenta, Yellow and Black, which creates brilliant colors and gradients our eyes perceive as solid from a distance.
 However, at close range, the eye can see this half-toning effect because some of the larger droplet sizes are detectable by the naked eye.

 We will be pleased to help you determine if your project is suited for digital printing.
 Please email firstname.lastname@example.org if you have any additional questions.

-Flat parts with bare-metal finish can have self-clinching fasteners installed, as long as the fasteners are not protruding from the printable face.
-The maximum height for parts and panels with fasteners protruding from the opposite side of the printable face is 6" (152.4mm).
+Please note: Enclosures and parts can have self-clinching fasteners installed, as long as the fasteners are not protruding from the printable face.

 - .AI - Adobe Illustrator